 HSV529 Herpes Vaccine Dosage

-The HSV529 vaccine candidate was delivered by intramuscular injections (deltoid muscle) as a 0.5 ml solution containing 1 x 10(7) plaque-forming units on day 0, one month after the first dose (day 30), and then six months after the first dose (day 180).
+Intramuscular injections deliver the HSV529 vaccine candidate as a 0.5 ml solution containing 1 x 10(7) plaque-forming units on day 0, one month after the first dose (day 30), and then six months after the first dose (day 180).